diegosottani/diegosottani/README.md

 - 👋 Hi, I’m @diegosottani
-- 👀 I’m interested in creating valuable apps that have some involvement with eSports and games in general.
+- 👀 I’m interested in creating valuable apps that have some involvement with marketing, eSports and games in general.
-- 🌱 I’m currently learning React Native and design with Figma
+- 🌱 I’m currently learning NextJS and Node.
-- 💞️ I’m looking to collaborate on mobile projects to gain experience
-- 📫 How to reach me: 🗨Linkedin: https://www.linkedin.com/in/diego-sottani-4436b6b7/ - 🗨Email: diegosottani@hotmail.com
+- 📫 How to reach me: 🗨[LinkedIn](https://www.linkedin.com/in/diegosottani/) - 🗨Email: diegosottani@hotmail.com